panda-re/panda/panda/plugins/tainted_branch/README.md

 - `liveness`:  boolean, optional:  report live labels to the PANDA log
 - `ignore_helpers`:  boolean, optional:  do not report taint from within helper functions
 - `summary`: boolean, optional:  only save the ASID and PC of the tainted branches
+- `include_process_fields`, optional:  add process name and process id to CSV output, requires OSI

 Dependencies
 ------------

 `tainted_branch` uses `taint2` to track taint, and `callstack_instr` to provide callstack information whenever tainted branches are encountered.
+If `include_process_fields` is set to True, `osi` is required.

 APIs and Callbacks
 ------------------